NSVpriya/Youtube_DataEngineering_Analysis_Project/README.md

 3.ETL Pipeline: Constructs a streamlined ETL pipeline utilizing AWS Glue for seamless data extraction, transformation, and loading.

-4. Analysis: Provides detailed reports and visualizations for analyzing the popularity of YouTube content across various content and regions.
+4.Analysis: Provides detailed reports and visualizations for analyzing the popularity of YouTube content across various content and regions.

 ## Technologies Used:
 ### Amazon S3: